 What happens with Bruxism?

 At least when one bites their nails, the nails grow back.
-One of the consequences of Bruxism is the enamel on the teeth does not come back once it is ground away.
+One consequence of Bruxism is that the teeth’ enamel does not come back once it is ground away.
 Bruxism is of concern because it can:

-- Cause voids between the gums and the teeth that allow toxins and bacteria deep down into the gums.
+• Cause voids between the gums and the teeth allow toxins and bacteria deep down into the gums.
 This acts as a causal factor in periodontal disease.

-- Cause arthritis in the joint of the jawbone, creating chronic earaches and headaches
+• Cause arthritis in the jawbone joint, creating chronic earaches and headaches.

-Bruxism is an unfortunate condition that can cause significant impact to the mouth and the body.
-There may not be a cure, but there are treatments that can be implemented to reduce the effects.
-Dr. William S. Neale of Wichita Falls, your periodontal specialist, can help you with those treatments.
+Bruxism is an unfortunate condition that can significantly impact the mouth and the body.
+There may not be a cure, but treatments can be implemented to reduce the effects.
+Your periodontal specialist, Dr. William S. Neale of Wichita Falls, can help you with those treatments.

 Contact us if you suffer from Bruxism.
 We can help.